leodev-xyz/leodev.xyz/public/csgo/aimware/v5/docs/index.md

 # Aimware V5 Documentation

-This documentation is for Aimware V5 because their's is outdated and doesn't have enough descriptions.
+This documentation is for Aimware V5 because their documentation is outdated and doesn't have enough descriptions.

 - [Callbacks](callbacks.html)
 - [Classes](classes.html)